 [SA3]: SA3 has captured the following information in the study report TR 33.938: 3GPP protocols and profiles details, cryptographic algorithm(s) used and the feature(s) or the usage types.

-Regarding potential PQC collaboration, SA3 is open for joint online meeting, information sharing and liaison reports, should there is a need.

 SA3 kindly asks O-RAN ALLIANCE to take above information into consideration.

 2 Actions